 For the FUN of It!

-Dr. Scott Simmerman is a designer of team building games and organization improvement products.
-Managing Partner of Performance Management Company since 1984, he is an experienced presenter and consultant who designs simple, powerful learning tools.
+Dr. Scott Simmerman is a designer of team building games and organization improvement tools.
+Managing Partner of Performance Management Company since 1984, he is an experienced presenter and consultant.

 You can reach Scott at firstname.lastname@example.org

 Connect with Scott on Google+